 Remember, too, that perennials benefit from division every 3-5 years, so examine what perennials are starting to bleed out in the middle (dianthus, phlox, shasta daisy), and divide and transplant for a healthier plant.
 It’s an inexpensive and easy way to grow your garden.
 For a how-to on dividing perennials, read here.

-Perennial Tip: Spring-to-early-summer blooming perennials divide in fall, late summer-to-fall blooming perennials divide in spring.
+Perennial Tip: Spring-to-early-summer blooming perennials divide in fall, and late summer-to-fall blooming perennials divide in spring.

 Gardener’s rule of thumb: Divide when you have the time.

 Landscape Tip: The longer you live in a landscape (unless you have no trees), the shadier it gets.
 Is it time to re-evaluate perennial beds?
 Which perennials are leggy and reaching for the sunlight?
 Or the opposite?
-Which ones are now getting fried from too much sun because a tree was removed?
+Which ones are now getting fried from too much sun because you removed a tree?
 Or is the garden beautiful in spring but lacking in fall?
 If so, check out the store’s great selection of fall perennials: Anemones, Joe Pye Weed, plumbago, sneezeweed, asters, false sunflower, grasses, and more.

 Peony Tip: Peonies prefer transplanting and dividing in September.
 For how to transplant peonies, here.